 Example: ¤ for ¤

-The HTML escape strings depends on the programming language, the most widespread, PHP uses the functions htmlspecialchars() and htmlentities()
+The HTML escape strings depends on the programming language, PHP uses the functions htmlspecialchars() and htmlentities()

-dCode retains ownership of the online 'HTML Escape' tool source code.
-Except explicit open source licence (indicated CC / Creative Commons / free), any 'HTML Escape' algorithm, applet or snippet (converter, solver, encryption / decryption, encoding / decoding, ciphering / deciphering, translator), or any 'HTML Escape' function (calculate, convert, solve, decrypt / encrypt, decipher / cipher, decode / encode, translate) written in any informatic language (Python, Java, PHP, C#, Javascript, Matlab, etc.) and no data download, script, copy-paste, or API access for 'HTML Escape' will be for free, same for offline use on PC, tablet, iPhone or Android ! dCode is free and online.
+dCode retains ownership of the "HTML Escape" source code.
+Any algorithm for the "HTML Escape" algorithm, applet or snippet or script (converter, solver, encryption / decryption, encoding / decoding, ciphering / deciphering, breaker, translator), or any "HTML Escape" functions (calculate, convert, solve, decrypt / encrypt, decipher / cipher, decode / encode, translate) written in any informatic language (Python, Java, PHP, C#, Javascript, Matlab, etc.) or any database download or API access for "HTML Escape" or any other element are not public (except explicit open source licence like Creative Commons).
+Same with the download for offline use on PC, mobile, tablet, iPhone or Android app.